barrettinfotech/trumpet-rep-sheets/lesson-notes/dgb.md

 ## Lesson Notes

+## week 5

+Good work on Turrin.
+We explored using smooth but full air to help phrase the main theme.
+We tried to avoid footballing too much or to have gaps in the line.
+I ordered the Turring so that we can have an accompaniment and a C tpt part (but see if you can get a working version of the C tpt part while we're waiting).
+I wouldn't mind hearing the de Luca if you want to play that next lesson

 ## week 3

 Good on Top Tones range--keep relaxed, scan for excess tension when possible, keep soft.